RecipesLearn

 I find the fat is rendered better and the meat is more tender.

-The seam fat is far better rendered and the fat sort of melts into the meat.
+The seam fat is far better rendered (the white stuff below) and the fat sort of melts into the meat.

-You can tell that the fat is less rendered – although we still get that yellow pillowly fat cap on the flat.
+You can tell that the fat is less rendered – although we still get that yellow pillowly fat cap on the flat because of direct heat cooking.

 pbc brisket point and flat sliced up